tr Foam Roof Repair: DIY Guide for Tucson Homeowners

 The Final Post-Repair Checklist

-• Seamless Transitions: Run your hand over the edges where new coating meets old.
-It should feel smooth, not like a hard ridge or a deep valley.
-A properly feathered edge lets water flow right over the repair instead of pooling up against a lip.
+• Seamless Transitions: Run a hand over the edges where new coating meets old.
+It should feel smooth—no hard ridge, no dip.
+A feathered edge lets water run right over the repair instead of damming up against a lip.

-• No Pinholes or Blisters: Tiny pinholes in the coating or fresh blisters are major red flags.
-They mean trapped air or moisture is lurking underneath, ready to compromise the waterproof seal.
-These need to be dealt with immediately with a quick dab of sealant.
+• No Pinholes or Blisters: Tiny pinholes or fresh blisters are bad news.
+They mean air or moisture got trapped underneath and your seal's already compromised.
+Hit them right away with a dab of sealant.

 Building a Simple Maintenance Schedule